renaissance-publishing/renaissance/content/chapters/04-a-tour-of-the-commonwealth.md

 #### Cities

-Heartland Province is prosperous, established and secure; thus, it is home to a number of large cities — ranging from one-quarter to three-quarters of a *demarc* across, and with populations randing from the tens to hundreds of thousands.
+Heartland Province is prosperous, established and secure; thus, it is home to a number of large cities — ranging from one-quarter to three-quarters of a *demarc* across, and with populations ranging from the tens to hundreds of thousands.
 These large cities can be almost dizzyingly diverse.
 In them, one can find representatives of nearly every race and culture of the Emerald Plane.
 Humans are the majority there, Halflings are common, and Ratfolk and Kobolds populations are growing rapidly; however, there are always representatives from countless rarer races and cultures.